php-resque/resque/README.md

 #### afterPerform ####

 Called after the `perform` and `tearDown` methods on a job are run.
-Argument passed contains the instance of `Resque_Job` that was just run.
+Argument passed contains the instance of `Job` that was just run.

 Any exceptions thrown will be treated as if they were thrown in a job, causing the job to be marked as having failed.